ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-FW altitude control increased from 0.01 to 0.1
+FW altitude control increased from 0.01 to 0.1 and also in 2 cases from 0.02 to 0.1.

 ## Commit #663
 ### Hash